Updated: May 5

 Today’s budget announced a temporary increase in tax relief for companies who invest in certain types of new plant and machinery between 1 April 2021 and 31 March 2023.
 The headline sounds great but as ever when it comes to tax, the devil is in the detail and not everyone, or all types of expenditure is going to benefit in the same way.

-Significantly, both leased and long-life assets are excluded which means commercial property landlords, utility companies and manufacturers (with long life ‘big-ticket’ items) are going to be significantly restricted without further modification.
+Significantly, leased and long life assets [See Note 1 below] are excluded which means commercial property landlords are going to be significantly restricted without further modification.
 The capital expenditure must be new (not used or second hand) and further details are below.

 Capital allowances allow businesses to write off the costs of tangible capital assets, such as plant or machinery, against their taxable income.
 They take the place of commercial depreciation, which is not an allowable tax deduction.